aditinageshwar/InterHostelCart/README.md

 6. **Feedback and Ratings**: Users can provide feedback and ratings based on their transaction experiences, fostering transparency and trust within the hostel community.

 7. **Administrative Tools**: Admin features enable hostel management or designated moderators to oversee the platform, ensure compliance with guidelines, and address any issues promptly.

+8. **Auction and Bidding**: Sellers can host timed auctions; buyers place bids to win items.

 Benefits:
 - **Convenience**: Students can conveniently buy and sell items without leaving their hostel, saving time and effort.